List of Red Dead Redemption 2 characters: Sean MacGuire

 Sean MacGuire (Michael Mellamphy) is a gunman of the Van der Linde gang.
-A young Irish thief, he is a descendant of several criminals; his father, who was wanted by the government, fled to America with Sean but was caught and killed.
+A cocky young Irish thief, he is a descendant of several criminals; his father, who was wanted by the government, fled to America with Sean but was caught and killed.
 After unsuccessfully attempting to rob Dutch's pocket watch in an alleyway, Sean joined the Van der Linde gang.
 After the gang's botched ferry robbery in Blackwater, Sean is separated and captured by bounty hunters.
 He is rescued by Arthur, Charles, and Javier, and the gang throws a party to celebrate his return; during the party, he and Karen have sex.
-Sean later joins the gang on some outings, including a train robbery and burning the Gray's tobacco fields along with Arthur.
+Sean later joins the gang on some outings, including a train robbery and burning the Grays' tobacco fields along with Arthur.
 He joins Arthur, Bill, and Micah on a potential job in Rhodes, but is shot in the head by a sniper while walking the street.

 Mellamphy was the second actor to be cast as Sean, replacing the previous actor later in the production.
 Mellamphy worked on the game for three years, over which the character of Sean developed significantly.
 He eventually discovered more about the character over time; he initially did not know that Sean was a member of the Van der Linde gang.
 During the original audition, Mellamphy thought that the developers wanted him to portray an Irish Republican Army member.
 Mellamphy discovered Sean's fate about halfway through production while recording audio work.
 He described the character as the player's "little brother".

 Eurogamer's Cian Maher described Sean as the "best Irish character in a video game yet", praising the character over previous Irish characters in Rockstar games, such as Red Dead Redemption's Irish and Grand Theft Auto IV's McReary family.
 Maher also appreciated the historical accuracy of the character's heritage, citing the Great Famine and subsequent emigration to the United States in the 1840s.